 The NEC Group's basic policy is to maintain sufficient liquidity in hand for conducting business activities.
 Liquidity in hand is the sum of cash and cash equivalents and the unused portion of committed credit facilities established with multiple financial institutions.
-As of March 31, 2021, NEC had a sufficient amount of liquidity.
-Total liquidity in hand as of March 31, 2021, was 849.3 billion JPY, comprising cash and cash equivalents of 523.3 billion JPY and unused committed credit facilities of 326.0 billion JPY.
+As of March 31, 2022, NEC had a sufficient amount of liquidity.
+Total liquidity in hand as of March 31, 2022, was 756.8 billion JPY, comprising cash and cash equivalents of 430.8 billion JPY and unused committed credit facilities of 326.0 billion JPY.
 Cash and cash equivalents are mainly denominated in JPY as well as other denominations that include U.S. dollars and euros.

 The NEC Group maintains credit facilities that it believes are sufficient to meet its short-term and long-term financing needs.
 With regard to short-term financing, the NEC Group relies primarily on commercial paper ("CP") in Japan to provide for short-term financing.
 It has a 500.0 billion JPY CP program.
 To prepare for unexpected short-term funding needs or instability in fund procurement through the issue of CP, the NEC Group maintains committed short-term credit facilities of 328.0 billion JPY to ensure that funds may be borrowed from financial institutions at all times.
-Of this amount, 80.0 billion JPY represents a committed credit facility with a contract period effective through March 2024 that enables NEC to obtain short-term loans.
 For long-term financing, the NEC Group has a 300.0 billion JPY straight bond issuance program in Japan.